9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-12/lesson.md

 - [ ] **Define:** Process the findings from your empathy work in order to form a user point of view that you will address with your design.

-<iconp type='question'>What should we keep in mind while deciding which enemies to put in your projects today?</iconp>
+<iconp type='question'> ?
+What should we keep in mind while looking at the enemies you are coding in your game?</iconp>
 <iconp type='answer'>Speed, size, placement (how difficult it is to pass them), When there are too many and the game is impossible to beat.</iconp>

 <note>![slides-define](./images/slides-define.jpeg)</note>